HMS Tyne (P281): Operational history

 In September 2012, the Royal Navy purchased Tyne and her sister ships Severn and Mersey, having previously operated them on lease.
 They had a remaining service life of 11 years.

 Aside from her day-to-day fishery protection duties, Tyne has occasionally been called upon to undertake escort roles in the UK Area of Interest.
 Two such examples occurred in the autumn of 2016 when she was twice assigned to escort Russian warships through the English Channel.

-In March 2017, it was announced that Tyne would be manned by personnel usually assigned to Hunt-class mine countermeasures vessels to allow her crew to transfer to the Batch 2 River-class HMS Forth in build in Glasgow.
+In March 2017, it was announced that Tyne would be crewed by personnel usually assigned to Hunt-class mine countermeasures vessels to allow her regular crew to transfer to the Batch 2 River-class HMS Forth in build in Glasgow.

 Decommissioning and reactivation

 In March 2018, Parliamentary Under-Secretary for Defence Guto Bebb revealed that £12.7M had been allocated from the EU Exit Preparedness Fund to preserve Tyne and her two Batch 1 sister ships, should they be required to control and enforce UK waters and fisheries following the United Kingdom's withdrawal from the European Union.
-In May 2018, the ship entered Portsmouth ahead of her pre-planned decommissioning, which was to take place on 24 May 2018.
-However, by July 2018, the ship was reportedly still flying the white ensign and therefore still in active service.
-The Royal Navy subsequently clarified that a formal decommissioning ceremony had not taken place, confirming the ship was still commissioned, due to delays in the delivery of the ship's planned successor, HMS Forth.
+In May 2018, the ship entered Portsmouth to be decommissioned on 24 May 2018.
+However, the ship was still flying the white ensign in July 2018, and therefore still in active service.
+The Royal Navy subsequently clarified that the ship had not been decommissioned due to delays in the delivery of the her planned successor, HMS Forth.
 On 22 November 2018, Defence Secretary Gavin Williamson further clarified that Tyne and her two Batch 1 sister ships would be retained in service and forward-operated from their affiliated rivers.
-However, the idea of forward basing the Batch 1s was reportedly later abandoned.
-The ships are now to be retained in service until around 2028.
+The intention to forward-base the Batch 1s was later abandoned, with the ships to be retained in service until around 2028.

 Post-reactivation

-Despite plans to station Tyne on her affiliated river, the ship remained base ported in Portsmouth as of February 2020.
+Despite plans to station Tyne on her affiliated river, the ship remained base-ported in Portsmouth as of February 2020.
 Between 1 January 2014 and 30 September 2019, she had spent a total of 1,081 days at sea.
 In December, she was tasked with shadowing the Russian Navy Smolnyy-class training ship Perekop through the English Channel.

 In June 2021, Tyne, along with Northumberland and Tamar, was deployed off the Cornish coast to provide security for the 2021 G7 summit.

+In January 2025, Tyne, was reported to be monitoring Russian spy ship Yantar in the North Sea along with Somerset.